ThePacielloGroup/cupper/content/patterns/serving.md

 [your user name].github.io/[your library repo name]
 ```

-You'll also need to add it to your `config.toml` file.
+You'll also need to add it to your `config.toml` file as the `baseURL` value.
 See {{% pattern "Library setup" %}} for more information.